THEMIXT/staff/Warning-system.md

 Possible strategies:
 - `ALWAYS` Run the command regardless if the player is on- or offline.
 This will always try to run the command immediatly
 - `ONLINE` Run the command only if the player is online.
 Should the player be offline when the threshold is reached the configured command wont be executed.
-- `DELAY` Run the command immediately if the player is online.
+- `DELAY` If the player is online, run the command immediately.
 If the player is offline, delay the command until his next login.